okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 > **Note:** Whether you edit the authenticator enrollment policy or not, when you click **Update Policy** in the Admin Console, the factor-to-authenticator conversion occurs.

 Existing code that manages and uses authenticator enrollment policies through the [Policy API](/docs/reference/api/policy/) requires some development work.
-After you upgrade your org, handle the factor to authenticator conversion schema changes.
+After you upgrade your org, address the factor-to-authenticator conversion schema changes.
 This guide provides key API considerations to upgrade your app for multifactor enrollment flows in Identity Engine.

 ## Authenticator enrollment policy API changes in Identity Engine